ShenghaoWu/SNOPS/README.md

 _Automated customization of large-scale spiking network models to neuronal population activity_    Shenghao Wu, Chengcheng Huang, Adam Snyder, Matthew Smith*, Brent Doiron*, and Byron Yu*

+**The following toolboxes are required to run the code:**
+1. Signal Processing Toolbox
+2. Statistics and Machine Learning Toolbox

+**If you are running the code on mac OS, the mex file for network simulation may be blocked due to security measures.
+Try the following command if you encounter such an issue (replacing the path with the one in your local system):** sudo xattr -r -d com.apple.quarantine /path/to/utils

 The file structure is as follows: